 Be careful what you ask for, you just might get it.

-H.L.
-Mencken once said, “Democracy is the theory that the common people know what they want, and deserve to get it good and hard.”
+This Starbucks announcement is the latest in a long line of evidence to support the HL Menken quote: “Democracy is the theory that the common people know what they want, and deserve to get it good and hard.”

 by Doug Giles